small blue spots

 Miamira sinuata (van Hasselt, 1824)

-Hawaii, this species has a bright green body with yellow to orange
+This species usually has a bright green body with yellow to orange

-(Note 1) The greenish rhinophores and translucent tan gills are finely
+and translucent tan to violet gills are finely

 flecked with white.
 An unusual characteristic of this species is the